 The School of Cinematic Arts offers the following graduate degrees:

-The Master of Arts degree in Cinematic Arts with an emphasis in Critical Studies is administered through the Graduate School.
+The Master of Arts degree in Cinematic Arts with an emphasis in Cinema & Media Studies is administered through the Graduate School.
 Candidates for the degree are subject to the general requirements of the Graduate School.
 Thirty-six units are required at the 400 level or higher, including a comprehensive examination.
 At least two-thirds of these units must be at the 500 level or higher.

 The Master of Fine Arts degree with a Film & Television Production track requires a minimum of 52 units in Cinematic Arts at the 400 or 500 level.
 A thesis is not required for the M.F.A. degree.
 Applications for the graduate production program are accepted for both fall and spring semesters.